mcu-tools/mcuboot/docs/SubmittingPatches.md

 putting them in a trailer with a common format will make them easier to find later.

-# Developer Certificate of Origin
+# Developer certificate of origin

 ```
 Developer Certificate of Origin